tseo89/TripleTen_projects/11/README.md

 ## Project Tasks
 ### Task 1: Customer Similarity Analysis

 Identify customers similar to a given customer to assist marketing efforts.
-Define function that returns k nearest neighbors for an $n^t{th}$ object based on a specified distance metric.
+Define function that returns k nearest neighbors for an $n^{th}$ object based on a specified distance metric.
 We'll explore how the kNN algorithm will be impacted by scaling.
 Also, we will also explore similarity between the Manhattan distance metric.

 ### Task 2: Insurance Benefit Prediction